BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Package-Automation/README.md

 If both are included then for example, the final approval given to a package would kick off an immediate package execution, and when completed the submissions of package shipments to 3 destinations would immediately follow.

-Package Automation has been around since 2006, and can run on any release of Endevor.
-Whether a package action is performed manually, by a zowe command, a sweep job, or any other means, the Package Automation actions remain the same.
+Package Automation has been around for many years, and can run on any release of Endevor.
+Whether a package action is performed manually, by a zowe command, a sweep job, the Endevor web interface, or any other means, the Package Automation follow-up actions remain the same.

 ## Package Automation on Multiple Endevor images